Вам это будет интересно:

 The magnificent world of land-art: Patrick Dougherti

 Land-art is not simply the landscape design but also the whole direction in art which in thee 21-st century considered one of the most important when only lazy people do not speak about the ‘green technologies’ and environment.
-The names of stars of such an activity have sturdily come into the speech of the tutors, critics, and connoisseurs, especially they outline Patrick Dougherti with his unbelievable works.
+The names of stars of such an activity have sturdily come into the speech of the tutors, critics, and connoisseurs, especially they outline Patrick Dougherti.

-Look at us, or Continuous music of Lubomyr Melnyk
+Know Ukrainians: Continuous music of Lubomyr Melnyk

 The music as long as the eternity or, in other words, Continuous music is the genre which causes loud arguments in professional circles.
 Lubomyr Melnyk, Canadian composer of Ukrainian origination sees in his ‘child’ Continuous music continuation of classic traditions.
 Which rules his scripts follow will OUTLOOK tell in the following material of the rubrics ‘Look at us!’

-To the Cinema for a City Tour
+To the cinema for a city cour

 Travelling around the globe lure increasingly every other year and it is so upsetting when all kinds of obstacles arise on the way of undertaking trips.
 Outlook offers you not to get desperate if you cant set on a journey.
 Today we suggest you get inspired with movies in which one city or another plays equal part to actors ones.
 Well tell you about five films that, alongside having artistic merits, educate as good as habitual tour guides do.